aishwarya-41/currency_counterfeit_detection/README.md

-# Advanced Counterfeit Currency Detection using AI
+# Advanced Counterfeit Currency Detection
 This repository contains the implementation for the project "Advanced Counterfeit Currency Detection," which explores and compares multiple deep learning and machine learning approaches for identifying counterfeit banknotes.
 The project is structured into three distinct "variants," each representing a unique methodology for tackling this challenge.

 # Abstract